TREYCSE/ReactUI/README.md

 [GA users only](https://git.generalassemb.ly/dc-wdi-react-redux/api-ui-pattern)

 ## Description
-The NASA official website is full of cool scientific facts for strangers for science and those who are married to it.
+The NASA official website is full of cool scientific facts for strangers of science and those who are married to it.
 Therefore, I used the NSA API to render in to build a mock using React.js, and axios to get the API.

 ## NASA Website Snapshot
   ![image](https://i.imgur.com/6rDHZth.jpg)